 Patients with various addictive disorders will require hospitalized care which we cannot provide, and so are also outside the scope of the care our clinic can offer.

 Monday and Saturday mornings until our stock runs out.

 Calm, even-keeled people who can ordinarily overcome most challenges, are now having meltdowns over minor things and they can’t figure out why.

 Dr. Tsukasa Ikegami, MD, is a certified Jungian psychoanalyst and psychiatrist trained at the renowned CG Jung Institute in Zurich, Switzerland.

 While Dr. Ikegami does speak English fairly well, free interpretation services between Japanese and English can be arranged by appointment.

 Use the contact form below to place a request when you reserve.

-Dr. Tsukasa Ikegami graduated from Kyoto University in 1984 and after at training at the Department of Psychiatry at Kyoto University Hospital for several years, he became a staff psychiatrist at Sakamoto Hospital in Higashi-Osaka.
-There, he was responsible for the care of patients with both acute and chronic mental illnesses, with a major focus on schizophrenia.
+Dr. Tsukasa Ikegami graduated from Kyoto University in 1984 and after training at the Department of Psychiatry at Kyoto University Hospital for several years, he became a staff psychiatrist at Sakamoto Hospital in Higashi-Osaka.
+He was responsible for the care of patients with both acute and chronic mental illnesses, with a major focus on those with schizophrenia.

 Despite amazing advances in drug development, many conditions cannot be cured by pharmacotherapy alone.
 Communication with a highly qualified professional therapist in a safe environment may often be the best way to bolster a person’s natural coping mechanisms against stress in today’s too busy and too connected, but not really, world